 - Prepare an emergency card written in English for any family member who does not speak English, indicating that person's identification, address and any special needs such as medication allergies.
 Tell that person to keep the card with him/her at all times.

 - Keep a clear path to your meter at all times

 as well as water shut-off valves and breaker panels, so crews can reach them in an emergency.

-- Know where the shut-off valve for each appliance is and how to use it - but don’t actually turn it off unless there is an emergency (see the After an earthquake section for more information).
+- Know where the shut-off valve for each appliance is and how to use it – but do not shut off your natural gas if you receive an evacuation order unless you smell gas or believe there is a leak.
+If fire or emergency officials request FortisBC to do so, we will turn off natural gas service as a precautionary measure, or if there is an immediate threat to FortisBC infrastructure.
+(See the After an earthquake section for more information).

 Practise your emergency plan

 - Practise taking cover and holding on as if it were an earthquake.
 Participating in the Great BC Shakeout drill can help you learn how to protect yourself.